mattblackwell/qsslearnr/README.md

 ![Screenshot of qsslearnr](man/figures/qsslearnr-screenshot.png)

+## Note on the Tidyverse version of the tutorials

+Althought there are 11 baseR tutorials, there are only 7 (00 - 06) of such tutorials in tidyverse since all of the rest tutorials (07 - 10) are heavily conceptual.

 ## Submission Reports

 At the end of each tutorial, students can download submission reports that describe what questions and exercises they attempted.
-Students can then upload these PDFs to a learning management system like Canvas or Gradescope.
+Students can then upload these PDFs with their names to a learning management system like Gradescope or Canvas.

 ## Other QSS tutorials